Monmon891Awesome/code-of-meridaeia/IMPLEMENTATION_ROADMAP.md

 # 🛠️ Implementation Roadmap
-## CodeQuest: Migration to Online Multiplayer Infrastructure
+## Code of Meridaeia: Migration to Online Multiplayer Infrastructure

 ---

 ## 📋 Overview

-This document provides a **step-by-step technical implementation plan** for migrating CodeQuest from a local IndexedDB-based game to a fully online multiplayer experience with user accounts, leaderboards, and server-authoritative progression.
+This document provides a **step-by-step technical implementation plan** for migrating Code of Meridaeia from a local IndexedDB-based game to a fully online multiplayer experience with user accounts, leaderboards, and server-authoritative progression.

 **Estimated Timeline**: 4-6 weeks (part-time development)
 **Difficulty**: Intermediate (requires JavaScript, SQL, REST API knowledge)